zhousarah/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

  ms.custom: include file
 ---
 - Only supported for data disks.
-- If a disk is 4 TiB or less, you should deallocate your VM and detach the disk before expanding it beyond 4 TiB.
+- If a Standard HDD, Standard SSD, or Premium SSD disk is 4 TiB or less, deallocate your VM and detach the disk before expanding it beyond 4 TiB.
 If a disk is already greater than 4 TiB, you can expand it without deallocating the VM and detaching the disk.
+This doesn't apply to Premium SSD v2 or Ultra Disks.
 - Not supported for shared disks.
 - Install and use either:
     - The [latest Azure CLI](/cli/azure/install-azure-cli)